astropy/astropy-APEs/APE3.rst

 --------

-We need a new approach to configuration that makes it easier to modify and extend configuration overtime, plays well with other tools in the Python ecosystem, and most importantly, encourages the reproducibility of science results.
+We need a new approach to configuration that makes it easier to modify and extend configuration over time, plays well with other tools in the Python ecosystem, and most importantly, encourages the reproducibility of science results.